The United States Computer Go Championship

 championship, from 1988 to 1990.

-David Fotland has organized and run the US competition since 1991.
+David Fotland organized and ran the US competition between 1991 and 2000.

 A plaque or certificate, and the admiration of your peers.
 The last four